A Unified Framework for Fast Large-Scale Portfolio Optimization: Introduction

-In our framework, all portfolio optimization methods require the estimation of a covariance matrix.
-When the number of assets in the portfolio is comparable to the number of observations, two main approaches to this problem are shrinkage covariance matrix estimation and financial factor modeling.
+Our portfolio optimization framework requires the estimation of a mean vector and a covariance matrix.
+The two main approaches for the latter are shrinkage covariance matrix estimation and financial factors modeling.
 The former uses information contained in the assets returns only.
 It has been studied extensively starting from linear shrinkage covariance matrix estimator by \cite{Ledoit:04}, nonlinear shrinkage estimators such as \cite{Ledoit:12}, and \cite{LedoitWolf:20}, up to the most recent nonlinear quadratic shrinkage estimator proposed by \cite{LedoitWolf:22} (see Section \ref{sec:covariance_model} for more details).
 The latter approach uses common risk factors with financial or economic interpretations, which are well-known to capture large amounts of variation in the returns.
 Among the most famous models are CAPM-model of \cite{treynor1961market}, \cite{sharpe1964capital}, \cite{lintner1965security}, and \cite{mossin1966equilibrium}, the three-factor, four-factor, and the five-factor model by \cite{FAMA1993}, \cite{carhart1997persistence} and \cite{fama2015five}, respectively.
 The extensions of these models under the non-Gaussianity assumption for the asset returns and factors are given in \citet{hediger2021heterogeneous}.
-There is also the momentum factor, which extends the three-factor model to the Carhart four-factor model.
+There is also the relative momentum factor, which extends the three-factor model.
 It was first introduced and analyzed by \cite{jegadeesh1993mom}, see also \citet{FracMom:22} and the references therein for momentum-based portfolio strategy without crashes.

-While the aforementioned classical common risk factors remain among the most important, a large literature now exists on how to decide whether or not to include a particular factor among the dozens, if not hundreds, available: see, e.g., \cite{bai2002determining}, \cite{stock2002forecasting}, \cite{tsai2010constrained}, \cite{bai2013principal}, \cite{bai2016efficient}, and the references therein.
-The amount of available alternative data, the computational power, and the statistical techniques which can estimate sparse models as in \citet{tibshirani1996} and \citet{Hastie:2015} lead to the proliferation of different factor models.
-Resulting in, as \citet{feng2020taming} refer to, a zoo of factors.
+While the aforementioned classical common risk factors remain among the most important, a large literature now exists on determining the inclusion of particular factors from the dozens, if not hundreds, available: see, e.g., \cite{bai2002determining}, \cite{stock2002forecasting}, \cite{tsai2010constrained}, \cite{bai2013principal}, \cite{bai2016efficient}, and the references therein.
+The amount of available alternative data, coupled with advancements in computational power and statistical techniques, such as the estimation of sparse models as in \citet{tibshirani1996} and \citet{Hastie:2015}, has led to the proliferation of different factor models, giving rise to what \citet{feng2020taming} describes as a ``zoo of factors.''